10000TB/state-replay/README.md

 # state-replay
 ![statereplay illustration](https://github.com/10000TB/state-replay/blob/master/src/main/resources/imgs/State-replay.png?raw=true)

 One great workflow pipeline to rule them all.
 This Jenkins plugin(<strong>WIP</strong>) will help you save the runtime state in workflow pipeline, and let you replay the pipeline from predefined checkpoint.
-For example, you can replay pipeline from the last failing point after you fix infra or product related failure(s).
 No need to waste hour(s) in replaying from beginning.

 ## Motivation
 >For open sourced Jenkins distribution.